gicentre/litvis/documents/tutorials/elmIntroduction2.md

 ## Functions, functions, functions

 Elm code is organised into _functions_ that evaluate expressions to produce some value.
+Almost everything in an Elm program will be a function.
+Elm doesn't use 'variables' common in many other languages.
+Instead, you create simple named functions that return a value.

 You declare a function by giving it a name of your choice in 'lowerCamelCase' and some expression that provides a value.
-In litvis you must also give every function a _type annotation_ that describes the types of value that the function handles.
+In litvis you must give every top-level function a _type annotation_ that describes the types of value that the function handles.

 Here are some examples